codatio/codat-docs/docs/bank-feeds-api/xero-bank-feeds/xero-bank-feeds.md

 ## Push bank transactions

-You can push [Bank transactions](/accounting-api#/schemas/BankTransactions) for `connected` source bank accounts.
-In the user's Xero package, new bank transactions for the target account will appear on the Incoming Bank Transactions UI.
+You can push [Bank transactions](/accounting-api#/schemas/BankTransactions) to Xero for `connected` source bank accounts.
+Transactions are pushed to the target Xero bank account to which the source account is mapped.

+In the SMB user's Xero package, new bank transactions for the target account will appear on the **Incoming Bank Transactions** UI.

+Bank feeds are pushed to Xero immediately, not on a schedule.

 :::info Bank feeds must be pushed to Codat Transactions are not automatically downloaded to Xero when the user successfully connects a bank account.